tdspora/syngen/README.md

 If `--metadata_path` is present and the metadata contains the necessary parameters, other CLI parameters will be ignored.<br>

-### Ways to set the value(s) in the section "reports" in the metadata file
+### Ways to set the value(s) in the section "reports" of the metadata file

 The accepted values in the section <i>"reports"</i> in <i>"train_settings"</i>:
  - <i>"none"</i> (default) - no reports will be generated
- - <i>"accuracy"</i> - generates an accuracy report (after the training process, synthetic data of the same size as the original data is generated, and then the accuracy report of synthetic data is provided to verify the quality of the model)
+ - <i>"accuracy"</i> - generates an accuracy report to measure the quality of synthetic data relative to the original dataset.
+This report is produced after the completion of the training process, during which a model learns to generate new data.
+The synthetic data generated for this report is of the same size as the original dataset to reach more accurate comparison.
  - <i>"sample"</i> - generates a sample report (if original data is sampled, the comparison of distributions of original data and sampled data is provided in the report)
  - <i>"metrics_only"</i> - outputs the metrics information only to standard output without generation of an accuracy report
  - <i>"all"</i> - generates both accuracy and sample reports<br>
-Default value is <i>none</i>.
+Default value is <i>"none"</i>.

 Examples how to set the value(s) in the section <i>"reports"</i> in <i>"train_settings"</i>:
 ```yaml